peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 has_code = true
 +++

 I've been a long time PHP / JavaScript developer by 2013 when I first started toying with Go.
 It's been almost 5 years by now and I've been an advocate of the language ever since.
-I was one of the programmers who tried it out for the concurency primitives but stayed for it's simplicity.
+I was one of the many programmers who tried it out for the concurency primitives but stayed for it's simplicity.
 It was with Go that I realised how much nicer life is without inheritance and the rest of the OOP shenenigans.
-This than further pushed me to experiment with many other modern languages.
+On the other hand Go also gave me a push to experiment with even more languages.
+It turned out to be my gateway drug to learning programing languages.

 Of course, I played with some languages like Java, Python or Ruby before but honestly they didn't provide me anything that would be that much more than I had before.
 I was not interested in writing games, desktop or mobile apps at the time, I was happy as webdeveloper.
 To me Java felt too clumsy, Ruby felt too much magic and Python felt lacking the momentum at the time.
 (Not to mention the 2.x vs 3.x confusion.)
 Learning either of these languages felt too much work for the potential gain.
 With Go it was different, practically a love at first sight.
 It was so easy to learn and promised (and fulfilled) so much that I couldn't even stop learning more.
 Once I mastered it though, I realized that my old OOP languages feel verbose and my dynamically typed languages feel fragile.
 I was however feeling that Python was nicer to read than Go and this made me looking at further languages, mostly new ones like Rust and Elixir.

 There are a few ways to try out new languages and I usually prefer doing a small project in them even if I never actually finish those projects.
 This past two weeks however I went back to an old favorite: [exercism.io](http://exercism.io).
 What's really nice about this service is that you can check how others solved a particular problem and with a bit of extra effort it's also possible to find or construct a "perfect" solution.

-To showcase what I mean I'll add a few solutions for the relatively simple problem of finding the "distance" between two strings, meaning the number of characters being different.
-(This problem is known as the Hamming problem throughout the exercism.io problem sets.)
+To showcase what I mean I'll add a few solutions for a simple problem called the Hamming problem throughout the exercism.io.
+The problem is simply finding the "distance" between two strings meaning the number of characters being different.

 ### PHP